-Dana Howse is a Postdoctoral Fellow funded by the Centre for Research on Work Disability Policy (CRWDP), co-supervised by Drs.
-Barbara Neis and Katherine Lippel and respectively co-located between the SafetyNet Centre for Occupational Health and Safety Research at Memorial University and the Canada Research Chair in Occupational Health and Safety Law, affiliated with the Faculty of Law at the University of Ottawa.
-Dana’s postdoctoral work is examining the ways in which existing work disability policy frameworks and programs support and/or hinder Canadians with physical disabilities who are engaging (or trying to engage) in travel to, from and from place to place within work, or ‘work mobility.’
-Dana completed her PhD in the Dalla Lana School of Public Health at University of Toronto, where she studied injured workers’ experiences with problematic compensation claims, as well as the discursive context contributing to system players’ understandings and practices.
-Dana is an affiliated trainee with the On the Move Partnership and the Centre for Research Expertise in Occupational Disease (CREOD).
-Her research interests include the social relations of work and health, workers’ compensation and return to work, work mobility, disability policy, OHS systems, and critical qualitative methodology.
+Dr. Dana Howse was a trainee with OTM during her time as a Postdoctoral Fellow with the Centre for Research on Work Disability Policy (CRWDP) from 2017-2019.
+Her postdoctoral work was co-supervised by Dr. Barbara Neis at the SafetyNet Centre for Occupational Health and Safety Research, Memorial University, and by Prof. Katherine Lippel at the Canada Research Chair in Occupational Health and Safety Law, in the Faculty of Law (Civil Law), University of Ottawa.
+Dana’s research examined the ways work disability policy frameworks and programs support or impede Canadians with physical disabilities to engage in work-related travel, or ‘work mobility.’
+Prior to her postdoctoral work, Dr. Howse completed her PhD in the Dalla Lana School of Public Health at University of Toronto, where she studied injured workers’ experiences with problematic compensation claims.
+Dr. Howse has recently taken up a research position with the Primary Healthcare Research Unit in Memorial University’s Faculty of Medicine.

 - Howse (2020).
 Getting to work with a physical disability and the policies and people that make a difference.
 Presentation to the Centre for Research on Work Disability Policy (CRWDP) Webinar Series on September 23, 2020.
 Recording: https://www.youtube.com/watch?v=3kAfuLv-OIU&feature=youtu.be